comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 True if the created schedule will make a delivery, else False.
 Used to handle cancelled deliveries for a menu week.

 {% enddocs %}

+# Billing Agreements Consents
+{% docs column__billing_agreement_consent_id %}

+A concatenation of billing_agreement_id and consent_id.
+Is unique for the source system data, but need to be combined with valid_from to be unique as we snapshot the table to capture history.

+{% enddocs %}

+{% docs column__is_accepted_consent %}

+Is true if the consent are currently accepted.
+Becomes false if the customer removes the consent again.
+If the customer has never accepted the consent a row in the table would never exist.

+{% enddocs %}

+# Consents
+{% docs column__consent_id %}

+The unique id of the consent in CMS.

+{% enddocs %}

+{% docs column__consent_name %}

+The name of the consent.
+E.g. "Accepted SMS communication" or "Accepted Data Retention Consent".

+{% enddocs %}

+# Consent Categories

+{% docs column__consent_category_id %}

+The unique id of the consent category in CMS.

+{% enddocs %}

+{% docs column__consent_category_name %}

+The name of the consent category.
+E.g. "Accept communication" or "Allergy".

+{% enddocs %}